foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 .. _lab1:

-How to Use ARC IDE
+How to use ARC IDE
 ======================

 |mwdt|